Oggerschummer/SGProgressIndicator/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements
+* Xcode 6 or higher
+* Apple LLVM compiler
+* iOS 8.0 or higher (May work on previous versions, just did not testit.
+Feel free to edit it).
+* ARC

+## Demo

+Open and run the DGActivityIndicatorExample project in Xcode to see DGActivityIndicatorView in action.

 ## Installation